 It is the rapid fermentation of lactose by gut bacteria into gases that cause symptoms of lactose intolerance.
-Avoiding the lactose is important for individuals with SIBO as the mild sugar will be fermented upon in the small intestine if not broken down and absorbed.
+Avoiding lactose is essential for individuals with SIBO as the mild sugar will be fermented upon in the small intestine if not broken down and absorbed.

-People with lactose intolerance will often not tolerate milk yet are fine with yogurt or cheese.
-Specific bacteria added to the fermentation process of these foods results in decreased amounts of lactose.
+People with lactose intolerance will often not tolerate milk yet are OK with yogurt or cheese.
+Specific bacteria added to the fermentation process of these foods result in decreased amounts of lactose.

 Most people can tolerate up to 12-15 grams of lactose per day.
 Strict avoidance of lactose is not always necessary to reduce symptoms of lactose intolerance.

-A good way to identify if lactose may be problematic for you is by drinking a glass of milk.
+An excellent way to identify if lactose may be problematic for you is to drink a glass of milk.
 Pay attention to any increased digestive symptoms such as bloating, gas, and abdominal cramps.

 Taking a lactase enzyme with milk can be helpful for individuals who have lactose intolerance yes still consume milk and dairy products.